Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 That’s right, you will be on all fours and down on your elbows so that your bubbies are dangling down.
 Do this on a soft place like your bed – it’s actually not that bad.
 There is something about the gravity in this position that helps break up the blockage.
 You can also do this while pumping if nursing is too painful, it just won’t be quite as effective.

 Puerperal mastitis is the inflammation of the breast associated with breastfeeding or weaning.
-It is thought to be caused by blocked milk ducts, excessive supply, and engorgement.
-It is relatively common among nursing moms: about 1 in 5 will get it.
+It’s thought to be caused by blocked milk ducts, excessive supply, and engorgement.
+It’s most common in the fourth trimester, and it’s relatively common among nursing moms: about 1 in 10 will get it.
 Symptoms usually appear suddenly and include:

 - Breast tenderness, warmth to the touch, or swelling